What is GIS?

 GIS at Lehigh

-For more information about how to set up your ArcGIS account at Lehigh, please see the GIS page provided by Lehigh’s Library & Technology Services.
+For more information about how to set up your ArcGIS account, or for details on installing software, please see the Knowledge Base documentation provided by Library & Technology Services.